Skip to main content

 Do You Need a Living Trust?

-If you are concerned about protecting assets, privacy, avoiding probate, or simply do not have an estate plan, then creating a living trust may be appropriate for you.
+If you are concerned about protecting assets, preserving privacy, avoiding probate, or not having an estate plan, a living trust may be appropriate for you.
 However, a living trust is not a magic elixir and is not always necessary or appropriate.
-To learn whether a living trust should be an essential component of your estate plan, contact Theus Law Offices, in Alexandria, Louisiana, for a free consultation with one of our trust lawyers.
+To learn whether a living trust should be an essential component of your estate plan, contact Theus Law Offices in Alexandria, Louisiana, for a free consultation with one of our trust lawyers.

 Contact Theus Law Offices Today

-Estate planning is complicated and requires individualized, customized planning for each individual.
+Estate planning is complex and requires individualized planning for each person.
 As Living Trust attorneys, we stand ready to assist you in creating an effective estate plan that will protect everything you own and everyone you love.
-Contact our office to schedule a free consultation with a knowledgeable and experienced trust lawyer in Alexandria LA at Theus Law Offices!
+Contact our office to schedule a free consultation with a knowledgeable and experienced trust lawyer in Alexandria, LA at Theus Law Offices!